 I even felt guilty I couldn't change the way I felt guilty all the time!
 It wasn't until I really understood the underneath of the guilt that I could actually change it.

 When I understood that my first experiences with guilt created my guilty obsession.
 You see I was sexually abused at a very young age.
 My first "remembering" is of around the age of five.
 It used to feel so guilty and wrong.
 But what I know understand is, my experience with abuse is not from my point of view.
 My inner feelings are an internalization from the man who perpetrated the abuse.
-Of course he felt guilty on some level for sexually abusing a minor.
+Of course he felt guilty for abusing a child.
 When I experienced this abuse the feelings I felt where the feelings of the abuser.
 As me, my little five year old self, had no gauge for what this abuse should be or feel like.
 So I instantly internalized this guilty feeling as the feeling I am feeling about this situation.